 Allowing the inexplicable to happen has always been difficult for humans.
 So “alternative” explanations are needed.
-Until the Middle Ages, they considered illness a possible expression of God’s punishment.
+Until the Middle Ages, they considered illness an expression of God’s punishment.
 We “enlightened and modern people” today only smile and prefer to explain our chronic tension headaches with heavy metal poisoning caused by amalgam.
 We then blame chronic gastrointestinal complaints with no tangible cause for an enigmatic infestation of intestinal fungi.

-We simply overhear that the evidence is often hardly successful and that it is not even certain whether intestinal fungi cause illness.
+We overhear that the evidence is often not successful and that it is not even certain whether intestinal fungi cause illness.
 Fashion diagnoses" emerge.
 The obscure healing methods of “alternative medicine” are called cleansing, draining and detoxification.
 Are we tired to our knowledge and return to superstition in a modern “outfit”?
 When “alternative medicine” thus distinguishes itself from “orthodox medicine”, its medieval argumentation leads it ad absurdum.

 Delimit or open?

 There is often something different behind it: it is man’s need for a deeper understanding of individual contexts of life.
 We want to understand why illness develops, why lifetime is limited, and we seek understanding for the questions.
 It is about looking beyond scientific knowledge.